• Skip to primary navigation

 C. Example

-In this section we will learn to determine the point locations using various methods.
+In this section, you will learn how to determine point locations using various methods.

 • Absolute Cartesian coordinates: 0,0 (A) and 4,4 (B)